cshenton/quest_xr/README.md

 I also thoroughly document the provenance of every vendored and hidden dependency, so that you should be able to recreate the repo from scratch yourself.

+This repo is inspired by the work of `cnlohr` on [`tsopenxr`](https://github.com/cnlohr/tsopenxr).
+Much of the code here is based on that example of how to build a Quest 2 apk just using the plain command line tools.

 ## How to Build

 The build process depends on the following executables: